 Legal Scholarship for Equal Justice (LSEJ) is a project of the Minnesota Justice Foundation (MJF) designed to address broad legal issues of current importance to equal justice.
-LSEJ encourages scholarly work by Minnesota law students and professors that helps disadvantaged people and contributes to equal justice for all.
+LSEJ encourages scholarly work by Minnesota law students and professors that contributes to equal justice for all.

 LSEJ compiles a research topic list, which is designed to help students and faculty find topics with the potential to make a practical and immediate impact on equal justice.
 Past topics include Hmong Marriage Legislation, Criminalization of the Mentally Ill, The Connection between Traffic Fines and Poverty, Housing Problems for Evicted Tenants, Mixed Use of Brownfield Reclamation, Using Law and Medicine to Reduce Asthma, Tenant Blacklisting, and Racism in the Child Protection System, to name just a few.